AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 3. How you would modify your refactored code to handle a custom-sized tic-tac-toe game (larger than 3x3), and how this implementation would be easier to handle than in the original code.

 Martina: I would improve creating the board in Board class to accept a row, col size.
 Additionally I would have to change check_for_win method to accept different board sizes to check for wins.
-Than would accomodate different sizes of boards, making it easier to adjust by the need.
+That would accommodate different sizes of boards, making it easier to adjust by the need.

 4. Make sure to add this report to your submission